cabforum/smime/SBR.md

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)

-Private Keys corresponding to Root Certificates MUST NOT be used to sign Certificates except in the following cases:
+Private Keys corresponding to Root CA Certificates MUST NOT be used to sign Certificates except in the following cases:

 1. Self-signed Certificates to represent the Root CA itself;
 2. Certificates for Subordinate CAs and Cross Certificates;